Careers & Skill Development

 Learn about alternatives to certification

 There are so many possibilities that fall under “government work” that it’s impossible to provide a comprehensive overview of what’s available to you.
 You can consider anything from serving in Congress to city management, from public policy work to foreign service.
-The best way to get experience in these areas is to conduct informational interviews, intern or volunteer for offices/organizations that interest you, and speak to the government work specialist in the Letters & Science Careers Office, Marie Koko.
-Her webpage is extremely helpful.
+The best way to get experience in these areas is to conduct informational interviews, intern or volunteer for offices/organizations that interest you, and speak to the government work specialist at SuccessWorks, Marie Koko.
+Make sure to SCROLL DOWN for more helpful information!

 You should also consider the Wisconsin in Washington DC internship program: